BuddyDudeDeveloper/OpenCombatDesignDocument/README.md

 ##### Description

 Equipped with the largest armor and weaponry they could find, these combatants pride themselves on their ability to withstand damage.
 Their speed is the slowest of all the combatants but they also do the most damage with their massive strikes.
-Their lack of dexterity leaves them vulnerable to grappling opponents but their armor makes them resiliant against small and fast foes.
+Their lack of dexterity leaves them vulnerable to grappling opponents but their armor makes them resilient against small and fast foes.

 ### Races and Body Sizes